1. Who are we?

 10.4 All bookings that contain a Minor Participant or Minor Participants are subject to review and approval by us.
-Minors wishing to participate in an Adventure Trip shall be reviewed by Kandoo and be a private group booking only.
+Minors, under the age of 16, wishing to participate in an Adventure Trip shall be reviewed by Kandoo Adventures and must be part of a private group booking only.

 10.5 Each Adult travelling with any Minor Participants is joint and severally responsible for the behaviour and wellbeing of all Minor Participant(s), and expressly accepts these Terms on their behalf.